Fieudi/RSS-feed-reader/README.md

 `"New Feed Selection"` test when change to a new feed, the page con load correctly.<br />

 ## run the project
-`git clone https://github.com/Fieudi/udacity-RSS-feed-reader.git` to download the project into local open the index in browser. can make sure the project works in right way by checking the Jasmine on the bottom.
+`git clone https://github.com/Fieudi/udacity-RSS-feed-reader.git` to download the project into local<br />
+open the index in browser.<br />
+can make sure the project works in right way by checking the Jasmine on the bottom.<br />